Every professional displayed on Counselling Directory has been independently

-Covid-19 has brought change to all our lives.
-For the time being, I only offer online or telephone counselling.
-I find that online counselling offers most of the benefits of face-to-face counselling and that clients who were at first wary of meeting online soon find they forget we are not ‘face to face’, with some clients preferring the online experience.
-I work with a variety of apps, including Zoom, Skype and Facetime.
-For some, the telephone is the best option, particularly if this is only way that you are able to maintain your privacy.
+For the time being, I am offering online counselling.
+I find that meeting online offers most of the benefits of face-to-face and that those people who are at first wary of meeting online soon find they forget we are not in the same room, with some preferring the online experience.

 What to expect